infobyte/faraday/README.md

 ## Development

-You need Python 3.6+ and postgres to run the faraday server.

 If you want to develop for Faraday, please follow our [development setup for linux](https://github.com/infobyte/faraday/wiki/Development-setup) or [development setup for OSX](https://github.com/infobyte/faraday/wiki/Development-Installation-OSX).

 ## Quickstart